 Picturesque views seem to appear around every bend, so don’t let the sights distract you from driving.
 There are several pullouts along the way so you won’t miss out on seeing the enchanting scenery.

 Larrabee State Park, the first ever designated state park in Washington, offers plenty of outdoor pursuits for active folk, as well as some nice viewpoints of Samish Bay and the San Juan Islands.
-However, if you don’t have time for activities, this is still a lovely drive and fantastic detour between Seattle and anywhere north of Bellingham.
+However, if you don’t have time for activities, this is still a lovely drive that is worth doing and makes a fantastic detour between Seattle and anywhere north of Bellingham.

 Who is this road trip for?
-Because this byway isn’t very long in terms of mileage, the drive is a perfect day trip destination from Bellingham for residents looking for things to do, as it can easily be taken as a return trip in less than a day.
+Because this byway isn’t very long in terms of mileage, the drive is a perfect day trip destination from Bellingham for residents looking for things to do because it can easily be completed as a return trip in just a few hours.

 If you’re planning a visit to Bellingham, consider taking Chuckanut Drive on the way there as it will be a nice introduction to the area and allow you to become more familiar with this corner of Washington.